DeekshaAg/DefectTracker/README.md

-# DefectTracker
+# DefectTracker : It is a microservice based defect logging and tracking system.
+It is designed for all the CRUD operations on defects.

+# The core components include:
+#1.
+Config Server
+#2.
+Discovery Server
+#3.
+Zuul Gateway Server
+#4.
+DefectDetails Microservice: To create, update, delete defects.
+#5.
+UserInformation Microservice: To fetch user details.
+#6.
+UserCatalog Microservice: This uses the DefectDetailsMS and UserInformationMS to fetch all the defects assigned to a particular user, which we can subsequently drill down.

-# The .properties files are being used by the config server and other microservices.
+# The application.properties file is being used by the config server
+# The .properties files for each microservice is being accessed through the config server.
-# The jar file is the project exe file.
+# The DiscoveryServer.properties file is for the DiscoveryServer.
-# the zipped file 742178-DefectTracker-Project-files contains all the individual microservices and the config server, zuul server and discovery server source code.